jonbern/stub-promise/README.md

 # stub-promise
-A tiny test utility that lets you stub functions that return promises, and manage the control flow of the returned promise.
+A tiny test utility that lets you stub functions that return promises and manage the control flow of the returned promise.

-stubPromise() returns an actual promise, but in addition it adds resolve() and reject() to the method it stubs, so that you can manage the control flow in your tests.

 ## npm package